LucaBobbioDev/Flutter-AppToDo/README.md

 # App To Do

 A new Flutter project.
+This is a To Do application, where the user can add, delete and edit it´s tasks.
+It's a recreation of an To-Do app that i made in React Native;
 ## Getting Started

 This project is a starting point for a Flutter application.